 It’s Possible That Your “Blockage” is Hearing Loss

-So, if your ear remains clogged after two days and you don’t have any really great ideas as to what’s causing it, you might be reasonably impatient.
-A few days is normally enough time for your body to get rid of any blockage.
+So, if your ear remains clogged and you don’t have any really great ideas as to what’s causing it, you might be reasonably impatient.
+A day is normally enough time for your body to get rid of any blockage.
 But it might be, as a basic rule of thumb, a prudent decision to come see us if your blockage lasts for more than a week.

 That feeling of clogged ears can also be a sign of hearing loss.
 And as you probably know from our other posts, neglected hearing loss can result in other health issues, particularly over time.

 Being careful not to worsen the problem will normally permit the body to clear up the situation on its own.
 But intervention could be required when those natural means do not succeed.
 Depending on the cause of your blockage, this may take a varying amount of time.